Christoph Sauer: Bible

 In 1743, Sauer published the first German-language Bible to be printed in North America (the first in any European language).
 It was a quarto edition of the Bible in high German, Luther's translation, which was limited to 1,200 copies of 1,284 pages.
 All pages were hand-set and printed one sheet at a time.
 It bore the title "Biblia, Das ist: Die Heilige Schrift Alten und Neuen Testaments, Nach der Deutschen Übersetzung D. Martin Luther".
 (Bible: The Holy Scripture of the Old and New Testaments following the translation of Dr. Martin Luther).
 Another 40 years would pass before an English-language Bible would appear in North America.
 It was three years in press, the largest work as yet issued in the colonies, and was the first Bible printed in the American colonies, with the exception of John Eliot's Indian Bible.

 Sauer's Bible emphasized passages most in sympathy with Anabaptist and Pietist beliefs.
-It was rapidly excepted among the Mennonites, Amish and Brethren.
+It was rapidly accepted among the Mennonites, Amish and Brethren.
 It was well received by the German churches of Pennsylvania, who were in turn influential in what became the Universalist church in the Middle Atlantic and New England states.
 George de Benneville (1703–1793) was an important influence on the early Universalists and, like Sauer, had sojourned among the Wittgenstein Pietists before coming to America.

-Sauer remained active as a printer up until his death on September 25, 1758 in Germantown, but none of his other publications had the impact of the "Sauer Bible."
+Sauer remained active as a printer up until his death on September 25, 1758, in Germantown, but none of his other publications had the impact of the "Sauer Bible."
 The latter was re-published in 1763 and again in 1776 by his son.